 Prevention.

+Hepatitis A can be prevented by vaccination, good hygiene and sanitation.[1][12]
+Hepatitis A is also one of the main reasons not to surf or go in the ocean after rains in coastal areas that are known to have bad runoff.
 The vaccine protects against HAV in more than 95% of cases for 10 years.
 It contains inactivated Hepatitis A virus providing active immunity against a future infection.
 The vaccine was first phased in 1996 for children in high-risk areas, and in 1999 it was spread to areas with elevating levels of infection.

 The vaccine is given by injection into the muscle of the upper arm.
 An initial dose provides protection starting two to four weeks after vaccination; the second booster dose, given six to twelve months later, provides protection for up to twenty years.